taecontrol/moonguard-docs/docs/installation.md

 The `MoonGuardCommandsScheduler` is scheduled by running `php artisan schedule:run`.

-It is not mandatory to use the `MoonGuardCommandsScheduler`.
-If you wish to program the commands individually, please review the [commands section](./commands.md).
+Using the `MoonGuardCommandsScheduler` is not a requirement.
+If you prefer to program the commands individually, we recommend that you refer to the [commands section](./commands.md)